Large-scale Benchmarks for Multimodal Recommendation with Ducho: Take-home messages

-To begin with, we demonstrated that the \duchoOld + \textsc{Elliot} experimental environment \textbf{can benchmark} state-of-the-art multimodal recommender systems within their \textbf{standard} settings.
-To validate our approach, we conducted extensive experiments involving 12 different recommender models evaluated across 5 datasets (\textbf{RQ1}).
+To begin with, we discussed the technical challenges to integrate all such frameworks under the same experimental pipelines.
+Second, we demonstrated that the \duchoOld + \textsc{Elliot}/\textsc{MMRec} experimental environment \textbf{can benchmark} state-of-the-art multimodal recommender systems within their \textbf{standard} settings.
+To validate our approach, we conducted extensive experiments involving 15 different recommender models evaluated across 5 datasets (\textbf{RQ1}).
 Then, to address the outlined issues in the related literature, we decided to explore the impact of \textbf{new} and \textbf{usually-untested} multimodal feature extractors to enhance the performance of multimodal recommender systems.
-Our findings demonstrated that notable improvements can be achieved through the use of \textbf{multimodal-by-design} models, especially with models such as \textsc{Clip}~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, \textsc{Align}~\cite{DBLP:conf/icml/JiaYXCPPLSLD21}, and \textsc{AltClip}~\cite{chen-etal-2023-altclip} (\textbf{RQ2}).
+Our findings demonstrated that notable improvements can be achieved through the use of \textbf{multimodal-by-design} models, especially with models such as \textsc{Clip}~\citep{DBLP:conf/icml/RadfordKHRGASAM21}, \textsc{Align}~\citep{DBLP:conf/icml/JiaYXCPPLSLD21}, and \textsc{AltClip}~\citep{DBLP:conf/acl/ChenLZYW23} (\textbf{RQ2}).
 This performance trend was consistently observed across the various tested datasets, underscoring the potential of these advanced extractors in improving recommendation quality.
-Conversely, the obtained results also showed that \textbf{custom} multimodal feature extractors (e.g., \textsc{MMF}~\cite{DBLP:conf/mm/LiuLWL21}) could not provide improved recommendation performance, as it might be expected.
+Conversely, the obtained results also showed that \textbf{custom} multimodal feature extractors (e.g., \textsc{MMF}~\citep{DBLP:conf/mm/LiuLWL21}) could not provide improved recommendation performance, as it might be expected.
+Subsequently, we examined the impact of varying multimodal feature extractor hyper-parameters on recommendation performance (\textbf{RQ3}).
+Our investigation covered four key dimensions: the \textbf{batch size} of the extraction pipeline, the \textbf{input image shape}, the specific \textbf{extraction layer} used within the models, and the \textbf{fusion strategy} for combining modalities.
+Our findings shows that non-conventional combinations of these hyper-parameters, such as selecting deeper extraction layers, can provide performance enhancements.
+However, these choices must be made carefully, as they often introduce trade-offs.
+The most critical example is batch size, where while our analysis revealed that increasing it can dramatically reduce feature extraction time, this efficiency gain must be balanced against potential minor variations in recommendation performance.
+We then extended our analysis to other domains to verify the generalizability of these findings.
+By testing our pipeline on food (Allrecipes) and movie (MovieLens) recommendation datasets, we confirmed that the performance trends hold true.
+More recent multimodal-by-design extractors consistently provided superior results compared to the traditional baseline, demonstrating that our conclusions are not limited to the e-commerce domain (\textbf{RQ4}).
+Furthermore, we investigated the pipeline's applicability to the often-overlooked \textbf{audio modality} using the recently-proposed Yambda dataset.
+The results showed that our framework effectively benchmarks models in this setting as well, with newer recommendation algorithms outperforming older ones.
+This not only validates our pipeline's versatility but also highlights the potential for future research in the under-explored audio recommendation space (\textbf{RQ5}).